shakebugs/shake-docs/docs/android/crash-reports/handling-error.md

 Shake allows you to report those caught errors and group them together.
-These non-fatal error reports will have all of the same contextual information as crash reports, and act as an extension to the crash reporting feature.
+These non-fatal error reports will have all of the same contextual information as crash reports and will act as an extension to the crash reporting feature.

 :::note